 This resource aims to increase, in Australia’s public conversations, the presence of writers who are transgender or who have intersex variations.

-Since its release, the list has been requested editors at book publishing houses and literary journals, literary festival directors, producers of major radio shows, and more.
+Since its release, the list has been requested by editors at book publishing houses and literary journals, literary festival directors, producers of major radio shows, and more.
 As well as increased awareness of writing talent, the use of the list has led to various public outcomes, such as the publication of commissioned essays in literary journals and the publication of Alison Evans’ young adult novel, Ida by Echo Publishing (this novel later won the 2018 Victorian Premier’s Literary Award, in the People’s Choice category).